Best Play Therapy Programs

 Can I go with my child?

 Typically, parents and/or caregivers wait in the waiting room and do not go into the therapy room with the child.
 Just as a counselor who works with adults keeps the information shared in therapy sessions confidential (although some exceptions may apply).
 That said the therapist will meet with the parents and/or caregivers periodically to discuss the child’s play in general terms and discuss any questions they may have related to the child’s progress.

 How long does a therapy session last?

 Session length can vary; however, most sessions are between 40-50 minutes depending on the age and needs of the child and will usually last 12-15 sessions.
-Wherever possible, the best play therapy sessions are the same time and place each week to promote consistency, predictability and routine; all of which encourage feelings of safety and security in the child.
+Wherever possible, the play therapy sessions are the same time and place each week to promote consistency, predictability and routine; all of which encourage feelings of safety and security in the child.

 Therapy through play offers countless benefits for helping children work through anxieties, change, uncertainties, and aggression.
 We can help!
 We are here to help you with the resources and referrals you will need to move forward in confidence, caring, and hope.